-We are a group of highly skilled general and clinical psychologists in Melbourne who believe in a person centred approach to therapy.
-This means we believe that every person has an inner desire to reach their potential.
+We are a group of highly skilled clinical and general psychologists in Melbourne who believe in a person centred approach to therapy.
+This means we believe that every person has an inner desire and ability to reach their potential.
 We see this time and time again, no matter how challenging someone’s upbringing or current circumstances.
-We believe that you are the expert of your own life and that our role as your experienced clinical psychologist is to provide you with the space and support to reconnect with your inner strength.
-We will guide you through the process in a safe and supportive environment using well-researched strategies and a compassionate approach to clinical psychology.
+We believe that you are the expert of your own life and that our role as your experienced psychologist is to provide you with the space and support to reconnect with your inner strength.
+We will guide you through the process in a safe and supportive environment using well-researched, evidence informed strategies and a compassionate approach to clinical psychology.
+As part of our commitment to the field of psychology Person Centred Psychology has also become a training clinic, and has highly skilled and talented provisional psychologists who are able to offer high quality, low cost psychological assessment and treatment under the supervision of our experienced principal psychologists.

 Our psychologists are all trained in Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT) and mindfulness based interventions.
 We like to draw on these, but will not impose them on you.
 Research shows that the therapeutic relationship between client and clinical psychologist is the most important factor in determining positive treatment outcomes, and our highly skilled team of Melbourne psychologists are therefore specifically chosen for their warm approach and their focus on client wellbeing.